ThGreatExplorer/OOD_Reversi/Readme.md

    format of an array of q, r, s.
    2. Added to getStrategy() in Reversi class to make sure only Player 2 had access to the additional strategies from the providers.
+   3. The options supported for player two's AI strategy are: "CaptureMostPieces", "Strategy1": GetHighestScore, "Strategy2": AvoidNextToCorner, "Strategy3": GetCorner, "Strategy4": MinMax
+      - None of the strategies have chaining.
+This was a deliberate chouce as chaining is not implemented in our provider's code.